ATTORNEY CORY ROTH IS A

 Providing the Quality Legal Defense You Deserve

-When you hire the Cory Roth Law Office to represent you during your criminal defense case, you will have a lawyer by your side to review the details, gather evidence, and argue against the charge.
-Getting legal help is essential if you want the best possible outcome for your case.
+When you hire the Cory Roth Law Office to represent you during your criminal defense case, you will have a Houston murder defense lawyer by your side to review the details, gather evidence, and argue against the charge.
+Getting legal help from a skilled Houston murder defense attorney is essential if you want to clear your name.
+Contact the Cory Roth Law Office today at 832-400-4133 to schedule a consultation.

 What Is Manslaughter?